cyborgsage/kingco-realestate/README.md

 Most of our data preparation process can be found in our [Original Index Unabridged](/appendix/original_index_unabridged.ipynb) located in the appendix.
 The rest of it can be found within [Chris Book](/appendix/chris_book.ipynb) located in the appendix.
 We needed to do this for code efficiency.

-The code for the charts we used in our presentation are also located within our appendix in [jupyter_notebook](/appendix/original_index_unabridged.ipynb)
+The code for the charts we used in our presentation are also located within our appendix in [Chris Book](/appendix/original_index_unabridged.ipynb)

 ## Modeling